christophercrouzet/gorilla/doc/overview.rst

-The :term:`extension`\ s marked with the :func:`~gorilla.decorators.patch` decorator are discoverable with the help of the :meth:`~gorilla.extensionsregistrar.ExtensionsRegistrar.register_extensions` class method.
+The :term:`extension`\ s marked with the :func:`~gorilla.decorators.patch` decorator are discoverable with the help of the :func:`~gorilla.utils.register_extensions` function.
 A breadth-first scan is performed recursively on the packages and modules provided to find any extension defined.

 When an attribute with the same name as the :term:`extension` to apply already exists on the target, then the existing attribute is saved under